richmondu/libfaceid/README.md

         cv2.destroyAllWindows()

+### Performance Optimizations:

+Speed and accuracy is often a trade-off.
+Performance can be optimized depending on your specific use-case and system requirements.
+Below are some suggestions.

+#### Speed
+- Reduce the frame size for face detection.
+- Perform face recognition every X frames only
+- Use threading in reading camera source frames or in processing the camera frames.
+- Update the library and configure the parameters directly.

+#### Accuracy
+- Add more datasets if possible.
+More images per person will often result to higher accuracy.
+- Add face alignment if faces in the datasets are not aligned or when faces may be unaligned in actual deployment.
+- Update the library and configure the parameters directly.

 ### Credits:

 Below are links to valuable resoures.
 Special thanks to all of these guys for sharing their work on Face Recognition.
 Without them, learning Face Recognition would be difficult.